- A tour of Hawaii’s biggest island highlighting its natural wonders. Experience the diverse range of ecosystems and climate zones of the island

-Group Size: Tours are limited to maximum 13 guests per vehicle
+Group Size: Tours are limited to a maximum of 13 guests per vehicle

-Included in the tour: Gourmet lunch consists of teriyaki chicken, fish, vegetables, and steamed rice with assorted juices, snacks and bottled water.
-In addition, park entrance fees, jackets, and rain gear.
+Included in the tour: local style picnic lunch consists of teriyaki chicken, fish, vegetables, and steamed rice with assorted juices, snacks and bottled water.
+In addition, all park entrance fees, jackets, and rain gear.

 Cancellation Policy: Minimum 24 hours notice for groups of 1-5, 48 hours notice for groups of 6 or more, and 72 hour notice for private groups to receive a full refund.